rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 8 - Pragmatic Projects/README.md

 ## Tightening the Net
 If a bug slips through the net of existing tests, you need to add a new test to trap it next time.

+## It's All Writing
+There are basically two kinds of documentation produced for a project: internal and external.
+### Comments in Code
+In general, comments should discuss why something is done, its purpose and its goal.
+The code already shows how it is done.

+We like to see a simple module-level header comment, comments for significant data and type declarations, and a brief per-class and permethod header, describing how the function is used and anything that it does that is not obvious.

+A document’s presentation should be independent of its content.

+### Markup Languages
+Many technical authors now use __DocBook__ to define their documents.
+DocBook is an SGML-based markup standard that carefully identifies every component in a document.

+**Documentation and code are different views of the same underlying model, but the view is all that should be different.**

+## Great Expectations
+In an abstract sense, an application is successful if it correctly implements its specifications.

+In reality, the success of a project is measured by how well it meets the __expectations__ of its users.

+Give users a little bit more than they were expecting.

+Some things you can add relatively easily that look good to the average user include:
+- Balloon or ToolTip help
+- Keyboard shortcuts
+- A quick reference guide as a supplement to the user’s manual
+- Colorization
+- Log file analyzers
+- Automated installation
+- Tools for checking the integrity of the system
+- The ability to run multiple versions of the system for training
+- A splash screen customized for their organization

+## Pride and Prejudice
+Pragmatic Programmers don’t shirk from responsibility.
+Instead, we rejoice in accepting challenges and in making our expertise well known.
+If we are responsible for a design, or a piece of code, we do a job we can be proud of.

+We want to see pride of ownership.
+"I wrote this, and I stand behind my work."
+Your signature should come to be recognized as an indicator of quality.
+People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.
+A really professional job.
+Written by a real professional.

+A Pragmatic Programmer.